 Lifting each other up to be the global

-Rotaract Canada MDIO is an ambitious but achievable project by three very passionate Rotaractors, with diverse Rotary backgrounds that add up to broad perspective and a collection of valuable skills and connections.
+Rotaract Canada MDIO is an ambitious but achievable project by three very passionate Rotaractors.
+Our diverse Rotary backgrounds add up to broad perspectives and a collection of valuable skills and connections.

 As his district's first-ever Rotaract representative and a dual Rotaract/Rotary member, Reid William Eyre, our chartering general secretary, had the opportunity to meet and hear the stories and of projects of a vast number of people with a passion for service.
 While serving as district Rotaract representative, he realized though each club and district had a unique set of experiences and perspectives, we all had many shared challenges.
 Motivated by the belief that we could all share our experiences and design solutions for our obstacles, Reid began the work for a new tool to connect clubs in isolation and better serve our members and communities.
 What started off as a Multidistrict Information Organization for the Great Lakes region quickly expanded into something bigger.
 Despite having created the marketing, acquired website domains and social media handles and gone as far as drafting constitution and bylaws for a Rotaract Great Lakes MDIO, we decided to take it further and reframe the entire project.
 Starting in 2020-21, nearly all of Canada will now be under zones 28 and 32 lead by one Rotary International Director, creating an excellent opportunity for a national MDIO that works closely with the zones.